gemini64/a1-llm/worklog.md

 The CEFR framework defines only a list of language production (oral/written) and reception (oral/written) objectives.

-Morpho-syntactic items a learner should be able to use are language specific and may also depend on the specific course program.
+Morpho-syntactic items a learner should be able to use are specific to the language and may also vary between language courses programs.

-We focused primarily on the 'receptive (written)' items listed for the A1 level.
-A complete list, extracted from the CEFR Companion Volume, is available [here](https://docs.google.com/document/d/1b42g0Jf0bsDng8b3Alx4XeyjpWfw1F5pkZ7YKi06lbU).
+We focused primarily on the 'receptive (written)' items listed for A1 proficiency level.
+A complete itemized list, extracted from the CEFR Companion Volume, is available [here](https://docs.google.com/document/d/1b42g0Jf0bsDng8b3Alx4XeyjpWfw1F5pkZ7YKi06lbU).

 We defined 4 tasks:
 - Writing a postcard